sidhuko/npm-toolkit/readme.md

 ## Change log

+v0.1.10

+Updated env switch name (used to be config).
+Updated docs and parser inputs for help screen.

+Fixed settings switch.

 v0.1.9

-Added env.json parser to set environmental variables for your apps through a dedicated JSON file.
-Supports multiple configs with --config switch.
+Added env.json parser to set environment variables for your apps through a dedicated JSON file.
+Supports switching to custom files with --env switch.
-By default it looks for env.json, if config switch is set to "yourconfig" then env.yourconfig.json is loaded instead.
+By default it looks for env.json, if env switch is set to "yourconfig" then env.yourconfig.json is loaded instead.

 ### Installing